-- A good understanding of how tech works
+- Good understanding of how the technology works

 The best PMs out there understand and work where the interaction of business, design, data, and tech happens.
 Project management and people skills are the most important aspects of being a good Product Manager since you are working with a lot of people, at any given point in time.
 That said, you don’t need to be well versed in everything when you are just starting off.

 So, if you were confused at the beginning of this post, hopefully, I have managed to diminish some of that confusion and some of you may even have figured out which role to aim for, depending on what your current strengths are.

 If you are an analyst/data scientist, you can learn elements of design and user research to move to a Data Product Manager role.
 If you are a ‘techie’, a tech Product Manager role would be easiest to mold yourself into.
 The same follows for a designer and a business person.
 Marketers tend to like the growth Product Manager role a lot, given the hustle it involves.

 I hope this post helps you gain some clarity in where you want to go as a product manager.
 If you have any questions, feel free to write back to me at email@example.com

 Don’t just be wowed by this article on Product Management, act on it!
 Looking to up-skill or sharpen your current skill-sets?
 Enroll in UpGrad’s Product Management Program now!

 So, what type of Product Manager are you?
 Tell me in the comments section below!

 Deepak is passionate about product development & growth, behavioral economics, and building defensible businesses.
 He loves data and is learning to build products that change the world for the better!
 Deepak currently works at UpGrad.

 - Do You Really Need an Offline MBA to Become a Great Manager - March 1, 2018